openplans/openblock-old/docs/main/scraper_tutorial.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 RSS feeds can contain categories, AKA tags; in this feed, they are
-used among other things to designate which police precinct a crime
+used to designate which police precinct a crime
 occurred in.
-Lines 53-61 show us checking the tags for something that
+Lines 53-61 show us looking in the tags for a precinct.
-looks like a precinct.

 But what can we do with these precincts?
 The ``NewsItem`` class
 doesn't have a ``precinct`` field.
 We can save it in a :ref:`custom attribute <newsitem_attributes>`.

 Lines 63-68 show how we prepare an "attributes" dictionary to save
-the precinct we parsed.
+the precinct we got.
 In this case, 'precincts' are described by a SchemaField with
 ``is_lookup=True``, so we call ``get_or_create_lookup`` and
 then we save its integer id in the attributes dictionary.